ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_pv_capacity_factor.rst

    *Required settings for script*

-   * season: String to include shortcut for Season in plot title and name (e.g. "djf").
+   * season: String to include shortcut for season in plot title and name (e.g. "djf").
      It will be converted to upper case.
+This season should be the one set in the preprocessor, since it is only used as a string and does not affect the data in the diagnostic.
+     In the default recipe this is solved through a node anchor.

    *Optional settings for script*

-   * maxval_colorbar: Optional uppler limit for the color bar.
+   * maxval_colorbar: Optional upper limit for the colorbar.

 Variables
 ---------